What’s the Catch with Rent to Own Homes? 7 Reasons to Beware of These Deals

 6. Late or missed payments for any reason could kill the deal

 And it’s not just late payments that are an issue.
-There’s a long list of scenarios that can trigger a default in a rent-to-own contract, such as violating a “no pets” clause, or failure to make required repairs in a timely manner.
+There’s a long list of scenarios that can trigger a default in a rent-to-own contract, such as violating a “no pets” clause or failure to make required repairs promptly.

 7. The rent-to-own setup is vulnerable to scams and shady landlords